jschhie/Financial-Visualizer/README.md

 ## Current Features
 - GUI functionality and data visualization are supported by ```tkinter```, ```matplotlib```, and ```numpy```.
 - Database stores transaction records and retrieves relevant records through ```sqlite3``` queries
-  - Avoids SQL injection and exceptions at runtime by ensuring that all user input is valid
 - Allows users to cancel a transaction and return to the Main Menu at any time
 - Total balance reflects the changes made during all of the user's sessions